 Your child's key person and our SENCO will work together to make sure that the environment, routines and activities support your child's needs, and they will communicate with the other practitioners to provide consistency and understanding within our team.

-We will ask for copies of assessment from other professionals before your child starts, and advice from the Area SENCO will be sought with your permission, if necessary.
+We will ask for copies of assessments from other professionals before your child starts, and advice from the Local Early Years Team may be sought with your permission, if necessary.

 Observations, assessments and evaluations will all contribute towards the One Plan and your child's key person will oversee the support and targets.